AndyLampert/lrthw_exercises/intro/Readme.md

 is the skill to take in a spec from a client and really understand it.
 It's also being able to articulate yourelf in the way that you really mean to.
 It's about using correct grammar and being punctual.
-It's about checking your work before your submit it as well as ensuring you make as few mistakes as possible along the way.
+It's about checking your work before you submit it as well as ensuring you make as few mistakes as possible along the way.

 **Spotting Differences**